 One of the most important places to start when creating an extraordinary life is improving our health and fitness.
 But different bodies require different routines.
 So, the question is: are you doing the right exercises and diets for your body type?

 Here’s what you need to know about training and caring for your individual body type.

 How Many Different Body Types Are There?

 Both men and women come in all kinds of shapes and sizes.
-So, you have to wonder: are there really body type categories that we can all somehow be sorted into?
+So, you have to wonder: are there really different body types that we are all somehow categorized into?

 Physician and psychologist William Herbert Sheldon analyzed thousands of photographs to determine the similarities in the human physique.
 And he concluded that there were only three general body types, which he called somatotypes.

 What Are the Body Types?

 Ectomorphs are relatively lean, with narrow frames and long limbs.
 Ectomorphs have difficulty building muscle and as a result, are usually more inclined to excel at cardiovascular activities.